Efficient $GW$ band structure calculations using Gaussian basis functions and application to atomically thin transition-metal dichalcogenides: GW band gaps with plasmon-pole model (BerkeleyGW)

 \section{\textit{GW} band gaps with plasmon-pole model (BerkeleyGW)}

 In this Appendix, we present additional data of the band gaps for the TMDCs benchmarked in this work using BerkeleyGW (Table~\ref{t2}).
-We compare the generalized plasmon pole model (GPP) \cite{Hybertsen1986} with the full frequency implentation (data of the full-frequency calculation is reproduced from Table~\ref{t1}).
+We compare the generalized plasmon pole model (GPP) \cite{Hybertsen1986} with the full frequency implementation (data of the full-frequency calculation is reproduced from Table~\ref{t1}). \reviewnew{Some available results in the literature are given in Table~\ref{t3_GPP}.}